MKSx/reverse-shell/docs/rendezvous/reverse-shell-rendezvous.md

 ## reverse-shell-rendezvous

-An http server listening for agents and masters
+An http server listening for agents and clients

 ### Synopsis

-The rendezvous is an http server listening for agents and masters.
+The rendezvous is an http server listening for agents and clients.
 It can run behind a reverse-proxy and that reverse-proxy could to SSL offloading.

 ```
 reverse-shell-rendezvous [flags]